 A Dangerous ADEA Mix

 Older workers are challenging from several perspectives.
 In some ways, you may want to push them out to make room for the 40-year-olds who are waiting in the wings.
-Many Boomers don’t have the skills that are needed to survive in the coming decades, but you don’t want to lose the Boomers’ experience and knowledge base.
+Many baby boomers don't have the skills that are needed to survive in the coming decades, but you don't want to lose their experience and knowledge base.

 The law is not settled in this area yet, so be cautious, says Schickman regarding different views of "public" social media that employees and employers have.